Celebrating Autism Awareness Month

 - Volunteering: Although most people fear to volunteer due to the fact that it can represent taking care of ASD people, in many events, this is not the case.
 During Autism Awareness Month, many events are being hosted at schools or conference centers to spread ASD awareness.
 This represents the need for volunteers for hosting events, inviting people, or even for general organization.
 Whatever the situation your help is really valuable even if it’s just to provide moral support and encouragement.

 - Attending Events: As mentioned above, during ASD month, many conferences are held to spread awareness and to give autistic individuals a stage to be heard.
 If it is possible for you, we highly encourage you to attend events and invite people around you to do the same.
 Autistic individuals have incredible stories to tell, and they deserve to be heard.

 - Donating: Most Autistic organizations are non-profit, meaning that they rely on support to survive.
 Remember, even a couple of dollars can make a huge difference when it comes to helping non-profits, and those dollars can help to change the life of an ASD person in need of physical therapy.

 Autistic people face challenges, that most people will never experience, in unsuitable education styles, inadequate facilities, and even lack of support from society.
 Let’s build a better world where inclusion, awareness, empathy, and opportunities are given to all individuals equally.
 Our Autistic children have many things to say, let’s make their voices louder for all of the world to hear!

 At WSCC, we offer support for autistic families and their children with stem cell therapy treatments that can transform autistic conditions by healing the gut, decreasing inflammation and improving brain function.
-We also created an on Facebook that is destined to offer support and companionship for ASD parents and their families on their journey.
+We also created an autistic community on Facebook that is destined to offer support and companionship for ASD parents and their families on their journey.

 Remember, you are not alone!